henryau53/cz-conventional-changelog-zh-cn/README_en_US.md

 ### Commitlint

-If using the [commitlint](https://github.com/conventional-changelog/commitlint) js library, the "maxHeaderWidth" configuration property will default to the configuration of the "header-max-length" rule instead of the hard coded value of 100.
-This can be ovewritten by setting the 'maxHeaderWidth' configuration in package.json or the CZ_MAX_HEADER_WIDTH environment variable.
+If using the [commitlint](https://github.com/conventional-changelog/commitlint) js library, the `maxHeaderWidth` configuration property will default to the configuration of the `header-max-length` rule instead of the hard coded value of 100.
+This can be ovewritten by setting the `maxHeaderWidth` configuration in package.json or the `CZ_MAX_HEADER_WIDTH` environment variable.